-The custom in those days–and it was a very good custom–was for parents to a spouse for their child, or at the very least to be heavily involved in the vetting process.
+The custom in those days–and it was a very good custom–was for parents to find a spouse for their child, or at the very least to be heavily involved in the vetting process.
 Esau, however, being a man of the “now” didn’t wait to ask his parents’ advice.
 He married not one, but two, Hittite women who “made life bitter for Isaac and Rebekah.”
 (Genesis 26:34)

 Perhaps Esau misinterpreted the friendly commercial dealings between his family and the Hittites or perhaps he just fell prey to his impulsive nature.
 We aren’t told precisely why he chose these women.
 We are only told that his decision was deeply offensive to his parents.